kumi-minh-nguyen/nginx-plus-hol-2024/basic-lb/readme.md

+This module will is about basic NGINX configuration for load balancing and healtheck.

-#### Go to NGINX VM using vscode option
+**Go to NGINX VM using vscode option**

 ![vscode access](media/vscode_access.png)

 ---
-#### NGINX Plus with App Protect has been installed in this lab.
-By default, NGINX configurations are located here:
+**NGINX Plus with App Protect has been installed in this lab.
+By default, NGINX configurations are located here:**
 - /etc/nginx/nginx.conf
 - /etc/nginx/conf.d/default.conf

-#### Let's examine the the content of each file respectively
+Let's examine the the content of each file respectively

 ![nginx conf](media/nginx_conf.png)